nschlia/ffmpegfs/WINDOWS.md

 For details, see [Installing and Updating Cygwin Packages](https://www.cygwin.com/install.html).

+##### DVD Support

-To get DVD support:
+To enable DVD support, select and install:

 ```
 libdvdread-devel
 ```
+##### Bluray Support

-To get Blu-ray support see "Install Libraries Missing From Setup".
+To get Blu-ray support, see "Install Libraries Missing From Setup".

+##### Build Doxygen Documentation

-To use "make doxy" (build Doxygen documentation):
+ To use "make doxy" to build the documentation with Doxygen, the following must be selected and installed:

 ```
 doxygen, graphviz, curl
 ```
+##### Run Test Suite

-To use "make check" (run test suite):
+To use "make check", select and install:

 ```
 libchromaprint-devel, bc
 ```
+##### Other Requirements

-**Cygserver** is required to execute FFmpegfs.
+**Cygserver** is used to execute FFmpegfs.
 See https://cygwin.com/cygwin-ug-net/using-cygserver.html for further information.

 * You need to install ***cygrunsrv***.
 You will find it under the "Admin" category in the Cygwin setup utility.
 * Launch the Cygwin terminal as administrator.